 Set high on a cliff overlooking Ardmore Beach and Bay, this building was constructed on the Odell Estate for the coastguards in 1867.
 Today the old coastguard station still sits in splendid isolation and is privately owned.
 It was the second coast guard station in Ardmore, the first one at the Ardmore end of the… Continue reading The Truth Behind The Old Coastguard Station

 Ardmore is a seaside village in County Waterford.
 It is located 40 miles between both Cork and Waterford and Clonmel.
 And, it forms part of Ireland’s Ancient East Trail.
 Ardmore’s name comes from the Irish Aird Mhór, meaning “Great Height”.
 Another translation of Ardmore is High Sheep Island.
-It has a resident population of around… Continue reading How Often Do You Hear Yourself Saying “Hey Fool, I Must Find Out More About Ardmore”?
+It has a resident population of around… Continue reading Do You Want To Find Out More About Ardmore?